CheryUp/original/readme.txt

-Git is a Distribute Control System,at the same time,It's Fres
+Git is a Distribute Control System,at the same time,It's Free;
+Git is a Comepareable System to study;
+I'm Studying Git Now;